GR-ROM/IpAddrCounter/readme.md

 3. Compile the Java code:

     ```bash
-    javac Main.java
+    gradle build jar
     ```

 4. Run the application:

     ```bash
-    java Main <filename>
+    java -jar IpAddrCounter-0.0.1-SNAPSHOT.jar <filename> [threads]
     ```

-   Replace `<filename>` with the path to the file containing IP addresses.
+   Replace `<filename>` with the path to the file containing IP addresses and replace `[threads]` with the number of worker threads

 ## Usage